Purpose

 Priority will be given to individuals or organizations that have projects in SCAC’s Opportunity Initiative Counties:

 Applications may be submitted until 11:59 p.m.
 (Eastern Time) on the deadline date.
-However, please be aware that staff members will not be available to assist you with questions or technical difficulties after SCAC closes at 5 p.m. that day.
+However, staff members are not available to assist you with questions or technical difficulties after SCAC closes at 5 p.m.

 SCAC artist grant awards are considered taxable income.